keshankumara/Encryption/README.md

 # Encryption
-A collection of my coding project about "Encryption".
+A collection of my coding project about "Encryption" & "Decryption".